taolei87/askubuntu/README.md

 This repo contains a preprocessed collection of questions taken from [AskUbuntu.com](http://www.askubuntu.com) 2014 corpus dump.
 It also comes with 400*20 mannual annotations, marking pairs of questions as "similar" or "non-similar".

-The XML-format raw corpus is available on this [Google drive directory](https://drive.google.com/folderview?id=0B-btHzfJjPnobXZ0MndjSkxkRkk#list).
+The XML-format raw corpus is available at this [Google drive directory](https://drive.google.com/folderview?id=0B-btHzfJjPnobXZ0MndjSkxkRkk#list).

 ### Reference
 [1] [Semi-supervised Question Retrieval with Gated Convolutions](http://arxiv.org/abs/1512.05726).
 NAACL 2016